 - If it’s your car and you alone will be driving it, there may be a discount option.
-By restricting the use of your car to nominated drivers, you are restricting the risk, which is why some insurers are willing to offer a discount to your premium.4 Of course, ensuring that you and any other nominated people are the only ones to drive the car is essential in this case.
+By restricting the use of your car to nominated drivers, you are restricting the risk, which is why some insurers may be willing to offer a discount on your premium.
+Of course, ensuring that you and any other nominated people are the only ones to drive the car is essential in this case.
 There’s nothing worse than letting someone else drive and getting into an accident because it’s you who will suffer financially.

 - Research what other possible discounts may be available.
 Some insurers will offer a discount if you have other policies with them.
 In terms of cars, an engine mobiliser or an alarm may also attract discounts.
 For young drivers, taking a skilled driver’s course may also help.

 - Consider a Pay As You Drive insurance policy, where you only pay for the amount of driving that you actually plan to drive.

 Of course, just like there are discounts available, here are some of the traps to be wary of:

 - While increasing your excess may lower your premium and save you money, it may not actually be worth it.
 A higher excess may mean that it’s not worth your while claiming on smaller repair jobs which means you’d be out of pocket.

 - Be mindful of add-on insurance by car dealers.
 While lenders can insist that you take out a certain level of insurance in order to loan the money, they cannot tell you which insurance company to go to.

 Finally, remember, if it sounds too good to be true, it probably is.